-(a) As explained in Note 51 to the accompanying consolidated financial statements, the Holding Company's non- current trade receivables as at 31 March 2019 include certain receivables aggregating ₹ 285.06 million due from various municipal corporations, being considered good and recoverable by management.
-However, considering these amounts are under dispute and are long outstanding and in the absence of sufficient appropriate audit evidence to corroborate management's contention, we are of the view that loss allowances should be recognised for the expected credit losses on these balances in accordance with the requirements of Ind AS 109, Financial Instruments.
-Had loss allowances for expected credit losses been recognised in the books, net profit for the year ended 31 March 2019, trade receivables and other equity as at that date would have been lower by ₹ 285.06 million.
-Our opinion on consolidated financial statements for the year ended 31 March 2018 was also qualified in respect of this matter.
+As explained in note 52 to the audited consolidated financial statements, the Company's current trade receivables as at 31 March 2018 include certain receivables aggregating ₹ 285.06 million due from various Municipal Corporations, being considered good and recoverable by management.
+These amounts are under dispute and are outstanding for a long time.
+In the absence of sufficient appropriate audit evidence to corroborate management's contention and having regard to the age of these balances, we believe that loss allowances should be recognised for expected credit losses on these balances in the books of account in accordance with the requirements of Ind AS 109, Financial Instruments.
+Had loss allowances for expected credit losses been recognised in the books, net profit for the year ended 31 March 2018 and trade receivables and other equity as at that date would have been lower by ₹ 285.06 million.
+This matter was also qualified by the previous auditor in their audit obnino on the consolided financial statements for the vear ended 31 March 2017.